aayushi221/My-website/README.md

 # My-website
 This is my portfolio, it showcases my projects and achievements so far.
-Also the website CSS breaks on its own, I am fixing it. :(
+Also the website CSS breaks down on its own, I am fixing it. :(